Patent Strategies for Acquisitions in India

 The other strategic acquisition route in India is through acquiring ownership or transferring the ownership of existing patents.
 This time-saving strategy has already obtained patents whose protection can be realized instantly, since they have already been issued.

-Existing patents acquisition is acquired in the following ways:
+Existing patents are acquired in the following ways:

-Identify Target Patents the target patents are such patents that deal with your business technology, your industry, or strategic goals.
-This too may be done via patent databases, such as: INPASS for the Indian Patent Advanced Search System.
-Similarly, and globally, on Epicene.
+Identify Target Patents.
+The target patents are such patents that deal with your business technology, your industry, or strategic goals.
+This too may be done via patent databases, such as INPASS for the Indian Patent Advanced Search System.
+Similarly, globally, on Epicene.

 Patent Intermediaries /Patent Agent.
 Another option could be to hire the patent brokers/agents as middlemen between the patent sellers and buyers.
 An agent patent broker-agent may represent the role of showing the available patents that buyers can purchase, deals for quotes of value for the same patents, and bargaining of terms.

-Due Diligence: Conduct due diligence on the patent prior to purchase in order to look at legal status of the patent and value potential as well as any existing encumbrances.
-Examples can include checks for whether the patent is still in force or whether it has licensed third parties or is still in active litigation cases.
+Due Diligence: Conduct due diligence on the patent prior to purchase in order to look at the legal status of the patent and value potential, as well as any existing encumbrances.
+Examples can include checks for whether the patent is still in force, or whether it has licensed third parties or is still in active litigation cases.

-The Acquisition Negotiation It is after identification of an interested patent.
+The patent acquisition strategies, Negotiation is after the identification of an interested patent.
 There may now begin the negotiations pertaining to the sale or transfer of ownership.
-Conditions of sale entail the price and mode of paying as well as any guarantee made.
-All this is spelt out in the sale agreement.
+Conditions of sale entail the price and mode of payment, as well as any guarantee made.
+All this is spelled out in the sale agreement.

-Assignment: While doing the sale or assignment, the purchaser has to lodge his assignment in Indian Patent Office for recording purposes, along with taking a certification issued from them of having done transfer to him.
+Assignment: While doing the patent sale or assignment, the purchaser has to lodge his assignment in the indian patent Office for recording purposes, along with taking a certification issued by them of having done the transfer to him.

 3. Acquisition through Patent Licensing Agreement